 Typhlodromus (Typhlodromus) setubali is a predatory mite belonging to the family Phytoseiidae.
-This phytoseiid was observed in many countries of the Mediterranean basin on Olea europea, Cupressus sp, and Cynodon dactylon McMurtry and Bounfour (1989) as well as on the vine Tixier et al., (2003).
-In Morocco, the investigations conducted in 2002 and 2003 succeeded to describe five new species and improved the old description of two species, T. (T.) setubali and T. (A.) clairathiasae Tixier et al., (2016).
+It was reported on Olea europea, Cupressus sp, and Cynodon dactylon, in many countries of the Mediterranean basin (McMurtry and Bounfour 1989), later after on the vine by Tixier et al., (2003).
+In Morocco, the investigations conducted during two years (2002 /2003), succeeded to describe five new species and improved the old description of two species, T. (T.) setubali and T. (A.) clairathiasae (Tixier et al., 2016).

-Typhlodromus (T.) setubali was morphologically confused with T. (T.) moroccoensis Denmark (1992).
-Both species present a taxonomic similarity in the genus Typhlodromus (Typhlodromus) by the presence of six setae on the Genu II Chant and Yoshida-Shaul (1987).
-For overcoming this confusion, the new chaetotaxy and adenotaxy measurements for both sexes of T. (T.) setubali are now available.
+Typhlodromus (T.) setubali has been morphologically confused with T. (T.) moroccoensis (Denmark, 1992).
+Both species present a taxonomic similarity among the genus Typhlodromus (Typhlodromus), by the presence of six setae on the Genu II (Chant and Yoshida-Shaul 1987).
+For both sexes of T. (T.) setubali, identification keys are now given and the new measurements are now available.

-Lacking bibliographic information on the development and reproduction of T. (T.) setubali constitutes a real limit to assess our result with the necessary confidence.
-In this study, we tried to establish some biological features of this predatory mite on three food diets at five constant temperatures chosen for objective reasons related to the local climatic conditions.
-However, the temperatures of 15 and 20 °C represent the averages recorded between February and March at the beginning of the growing season, 25 °C is approximately the average of temperatures reigning during April and May, whereas 30 °C and 35 °C correspond to the levels occurring between July and November when diapausing females move to the anfractuosities.
+Lacking bibliographic information on the development and reproduction of T. (T.) setubali is a real limit to assess our result with the necessary confidence.
+In this study, some biological features of this species were established on three food diets at different temperatures, which were chosen in correspondence to the local climatic conditions.
+However, the temperatures of 15 and 20 °C represent the averages recorded between February and March at the beginning of the growing season, 25 °C is approximately the average of temperatures reigning during April and May, whereas levels of 30 °C and 35 °C occur between July and November when females prepare to hibernation.

-Three food diets were tested in this study, two immature instars of Panonychus ulmi (Koch) and Tetranychus urticae (Koch) (Acari: Tetranychidae).
-The third food diet was the cattail pollen of Typha latifolia L. (Typhaceae), a standard natural food for predatory mites Park et al., (2011), imported from the biological center for population management, SupAgro Montpellier, France.
+Through a series of experiments, three food diets were tested at each temperature.
+The immature stages of Panonychus ulmi (Koch) and Tetranychus urticae (Koch) (Acari: Tetranychidae) were massively reared, then provided as prey.
+The third food diet was the cattail pollen of Typha latifolia L., imported from the biological center for population management, SupAgro Montpellier, France.
+The pollen of T. latifolia is a standard natural food mostly used in the life table studies of the predatory mites (Park et al., 2011).

 MATERIALS AND METHODS